MixinNetwork/safe/README.md

 ]
 ```

-With the response above we know the Bitcoin transaction fee rate will be `13 Satoshis/vByte`, we need to make an estimation to ensure the accountant balance is enough to pay the transaction fee before the proposal.
-And the head id is `155e4f85-d4b8-33f7-82e6-542711f1f26e`, which will be used in the operation extra to indicate the fee rate we prefer.
+Using the response we receive, we can determine that the Bitcoin transaction fee rate will be `13 Satoshis/vByte`.
+Before initiating the transaction, we need to estimate the fee and ensure that the accountant balance is sufficient to pay the total transaction fee.
+We will then include the head ID `155e4f85-d4b8-33f7-82e6-542711f1f26e` in the operation extra to indicate the fee rate we prefer.

-Then we need to generate another random session id, and `36c2075c-5af0-4593-b156-e72f58f9f421` will be used as example.
-With the holder prepared from first step, the operation value should be like:
+Furthermore, we need to generate another random session ID, for which we will use `36c2075c-5af0-4593-b156-e72f58f9f421` as an example.
+With the holder prepared in the first step, the operation value should be as follows:

 ```golang
 extra := uuid.FromStringOrNil("155e4f85-d4b8-33f7-82e6-542711f1f26e").Bytes()